RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step01_manage_anaconda_on_GCP/README.md

         export PATH="$PATH:/home/[username]/anaconda3/bin"

-    Now the command "conda" can be recognized
+    Now, exit out the VM SSH terminal (by exiting out this webpage) and reopen the terminal again.
+Now the command "conda" can be recognized.

 3. Update Anaconda